google/starlark-go/doc/spec.md

 Copyright 1990&ndash;2017, Python Software Foundation, and the Go specification, Copyright 2009&ndash;2017, The Go Authors.

-Skylark was designed and implemented in Java by Laurent Le Brun, Dmitry Lomov, Jon Brandvin, and Damien Martin-Guillerez, standing on the shoulders of the Python community.
+Starlark was designed and implemented in Java by Laurent Le Brun, Dmitry Lomov, Jon Brandvin, and Damien Martin-Guillerez, standing on the shoulders of the Python community.
 The Go implementation was written by Alan Donovan and Jay Conrod;
 its scanner was derived from one written by Russ Cox.

-The name "Skylark" is a code name of the Bazel project.
+The name "Starlark" is a code name of the Bazel project.
 We plan to rename the language before the end of 2017 to reflect its applicability to projects unrelated to Bazel.

 ## Overview

-Skylark is an untyped dynamic language with high-level data types, first-class functions with lexical scope, and automatic memory management or _garbage collection_.
+Starlark is an untyped dynamic language with high-level data types, first-class functions with lexical scope, and automatic memory management or _garbage collection_.

-Skylark is strongly influenced by Python, and is almost a subset of that language.
+Starlark is strongly influenced by Python, and is almost a subset of that language.
 In particular, its data types and syntax for statements and expressions will be very familiar to any Python programmer.
-However, Skylark is intended not for writing applications but for expressing configuration: its programs are short-lived and have no external side effects and their main result is structured data or side effects on the host application.
+However, Starlark is intended not for writing applications but for expressing configuration: its programs are short-lived and have no external side effects and their main result is structured data or side effects on the host application.
-As a result, Skylark has no need for classes, exceptions, reflection, concurrency, and other such features of Python.
+As a result, Starlark has no need for classes, exceptions, reflection, concurrency, and other such features of Python.